durffy/UMLHero/Design/UseCases.md

 ## Title: Read Domain Model
 Actor: Designer
 Senario: The designer wants to review the domain model, they navigate to the Domain Model section of the project and view the list of drafted objects

+## Title: Update Domain Model
+Actor: Designer
+Senario: a correction is needed for an object in the domain model.
+The designer edits the object name and responsibilities list and saves the changes